 To recognize a sustainable brand, you need to ask yourself a few questions and have a few reflexes:

-Environmental or social claims :
+Environmental or social claims for achieving sustainability :

 A sustainable brand will naturally tend to highlight the efforts it is making to reduce its impact.